pattonsgirl/CEG3120/Projects/Project3/README.md

 3. Enable the `haproxy` statistics page with either a `frontend` section or a `listen` section

+4. Validate your `haproxy` configuration file.
+Address errors if the message is not `Configuration file is valid`

-4. Reload the `haproxy` service and confirm your load balancer is distributing traffic among the hosts in your pool.
+5. Reload the `haproxy` service and confirm your load balancer is distributing traffic among the hosts in your pool.

-5. View the logs and stats of the `haproxy` server via the following methods - your focus is on finding evidence that the algorithm is distrubuting among your hosts:
+6. View the logs and stats of the `haproxy` server via the following methods - your focus is on finding evidence that the algorithm is distrubuting among your hosts:
    - following the `haproxy` log file with `tail`
    - `halog` on the `haproxy` log file
    - viewing the `stats` page

+Recommended: generate traffic that actually puts your `haproxy` server to the test. [`hey` is a tiny program that sends some load to a web application](https://github.com/rakyll/hey).
+It is available in `apt` - have not looked up package name for other package managers.

 Add your `haproxy` configuration file to your `Project3` folder.